 Some visible symptoms that you should be wary of are darkening skin, discoloration of the calves or ankles, blue veins on the ankle or foot, open sores on the ankle, swollen ankles or legs, and leathery thickening of the skin near the calf and ankle.
 These signs of potential venous problems should be addressed by a specialist for proper treatment.

 If you have any of these symptoms or any other concerns about your venous health, contact a vascular physician in Orlando.
 There’s no reason to live with an easily treatable venous health concern.
 The board-certified, fellowship-trained vascular surgeons at Central Florida Vein & Vascular Center have dedicated themselves specifically to venous health.
 They possess the expertise and tools to properly diagnose your vein condition and put together a treatment plan that will work best for you.
 Please call us today at 407-545-3385 or 352-658-5547 to schedule a consultation.
-You can also browse our blogs for more information about treatment and symptoms of poor venous health.
+You can also browse the CF Vein blog for more information about treatment and symptoms of poor venous health.